Fusshy/JustMorePotions/README.md

 # JustMorePotions

-You can suggest other potions or things you would like to have!
+You can suggest other potions or things you would like!